chadjones839/Capstone/README.md

 ## Installation

-In your terminal run git clone SSH KEY cd into the JobCannon folder
+- In your terminal run git clone SSH KEY
+- cd into the JobCannon folder
-In your terminal, run `npx create-react-app .` to install React library Then run `npm install --save react-router-dom`
+- In your terminal, run `npx create-react-app .` to install React library
+- Then run `npm install --save react-router-dom`
+- After installations, run `npm start` to host app on localhost:3000
+- In browser, open dev tools and view in iPhone X format. (currently only supported for this device's dimensions)
-After installations, run `npm start` to host app on localhost:3000 Then start a json server on port 5002 for sample.json
+- Then start a json server on port 5002 for sample.json

 ## Usage